 Custom Muzzles - designed for dogs that fall between sizes, have special needs, or just crave to express themselves with unique style and extra bling.

 The public is well programmed to leave service dogs alone.
 One of the visual cues that indicate a service dogs needs to be ignored is their vest.
-While we can't put a "Service Dog" vest on our patients, we can take advantage of this psychology and use vests, leash patches and bandanas that say something like "In Training" or "Needs Space."
+While we can't put a "Service Dog" vest on our patients, we can take advantage of this psychology and use vests, leash patches, and bandanas that say something like "In Training" or "Needs Space."
 Check out the post Kygo Knows on our Facebook page for a great example of this equipment used practically by an ABWC patient.

 These machines are fantastic for helping dogs learn to stay in one spot and for giving intermittent reinforcement while you are otherwise engaged.